 - Ensure consistent communication

 Another structural element is lists.
 There are two types of lists in HTML

 - Numbered Lists

 (Ordered List / <ol>)

 (Unordered List / <ul>)

 In the source text, the lists are very similar.
 Each consists of an opening and closing tag for the list and list elements inserted between them.

 When inserting lists in texts, it is important to note that lists are actually generated in the HTML.
 Specially numbered lists are often simply built by hand from numbers and spaces.
-All current CMS have extra functions for inserting lists, which then generate correct markup.
+All current CMS has extra functions for inserting lists, which then generate correct markup.

 What use do lists have in texts?
 You can follow this text, which you are currently reading.
-Also lists allow the scanning of texts.
+Also, lists allow the scanning of texts.
 Important information can be summarized.
-In addition, they create structure that facilitates the reading of texts.
+In addition, they create a structure that facilitates the reading of texts.
 A study by the Nielsen Norman Group has found that texts with lists are 47% more read than unstructured texts.

 Especially on product pages, it makes sense to include the product properties once as a descriptive text and once as a scannable list.
 The customer can see at a glance whether the product meets his needs.